Proof of Work

 software, keypresses

-Proof of Work is a series of manually generated images where physical gesture is directly correlated with visual density.
-Sold as non-fungible tokens, the series is both an enactment of the experience of being an artist in NFTism, as well as a challenge to the metrics NFT markets use to determine the value of an artwork.
+Sold as non-fungible tokens, the series is both an enactment of the experience of being an artist in NFTism and a challenge to the metrics NFT markets use to determine the value of an artwork.

-“Art is proof of work, whether Whistler's "Nocturne" or an Abstract Expressionist act of heroism.
+Art is proof of work, whether Whistler's "Nocturne" or an Abstract Expressionist act of heroism.
 There must be something to own, a parsable product of labour that represents the potential to exponentially multiply the value of an investment of time by the artist and cryptocurrency of the collector.” - Rhea Myers

 Beeple’s ‘The First 5000 Days’ sold for $69,346,250 on March 12, 2021.
 Buyer MetaKovan explained his rationale behind the purchase as such:

 When you think of high-valued NFTs, this one is going to be pretty hard to beat.
-And here’s why — it represents 13 years of everyday work.
+And here’s whyit represents 13 years of everyday work.
 Techniques are replicable and skill is surpassable, but the only thing you can’t hack digitally is time. — MetaKovan, Christies Press Release

-MetaKovan identifies effort over time as the key indicator of value for a NFT.
+MetaKovan identifies effort over time as the key indicator of value for an NFT.
 Dominant NFT aesthetics also reflect this understanding; intricate 3D scenes signal that creative and computational effort was expended to create and render a scene.

-The images are generated in a custom application, wherein one keystroke or tap produces one graphic pixel.
+The images in Proof of Work are generated in a custom application where one keystroke or tap produces one graphic pixel.
 Each gesture requires a physiologically bounded amount of time, and so the visual density of pixels in the image correlates directly to a fixed amount of expended effort.
-As the scale of the task increases, the challenge of consistency becomes overwhelming, patterns and flaws appearing in the generated images.
+As the scale of the task increases, the challenge of consistency becomes overwhelming, with patterns and flaws appearing in the generated images.

 Read more: Proof of Work Origins